|Causes Should I take my cat to a vet? Home treatment Diagnosis Treatment Home care|

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 If possible, bring along a fresh stool sample for your veterinarian to examine.

-He will need to know how long your cat has had diarrhea, if the diarrhea contained mucus or blood, if he has any other symptoms, what has he been eating, does he have any known medical conditions and is he on any medication?
+He will need to know how long your cat has had diarrhea if diarrhea contained mucus or blood, if he has any other symptoms, what has he been eating, does he have any known medical conditions and is he on any medication?

 The type of diarrhea may help to narrow down your veterinarian’s index of suspicion.
 Bloody diarrhea (known as dysentry) may be suggestive of infection or inflammation.
 A small increase in bowel movements with a large increase in amount of feces passed indicate the small bowel is involved, a large increase in the frequency of bowel movements and/or the presence of mucus are indicative of large bowel involvement.